 ARMv7 deprecates the use of VFP vector mode.
-The Cortex-A7 NEON MPE hardware does not support VFP vector operations.
-In this manual, the term vector refers to Advanced SIMD integer, polynomial and single-precision vector operations.
-The Cortex-A7 NEON MPE provides high speed VFP operation without support code.
+The Cortex-A7 FPU hardware does not support VFP vector operations.
+The Cortex-A7 FPU provides high speed VFP operation without support code.
 However, if an application requires VFP vector operation, then it must use support code.
 See the ARM Architecture Reference Manual for information on VFP vector operation support.

-This manual gives information specific to the Cortex-A7 NEON MPE implementation of the ARM Advanced SIMDv2 and VFPv4 extensions.
+Note This manual gives information specific to the Cortex-A7 FPU implementation of the ARM VFPv4 extension.
 See the ARM Architecture Reference Manual for full instruction set and usage details.